-- How / why did the Individual come to your organisation's notice in this instance? - Does it involve a specific event?
+- How or why did the individual come to your organisation's notice in this instance? - Does it involve a specific event?
 What happened?
 Is it a combination of factors?
-Describe them. - Has the Individual discussed personal travel plans to a warzone or countries with similar concerns?
+Describe them. - Has the individual discussed personal travel plans to a warzone or countries with similar concerns?
 Where?
 When?
-How? - Does the Individual have contact with groups or individuals that cause you concern?
+How? - Does the individual have contact with groups or individuals that cause you concern?
 Who?
 Why are they concerning?
-How frequent is this contact? - Is there something about the Individual's mobile phone, internet or social media use that is worrying to you?
+How frequent is this contact?

+- Is there something about the individual's mobile phone, internet or social media use that is worrying to you?
 What exactly?
-How do you have access to this information? - Has the Individual expressed a desire to cause physical harm, or threatened anyone with violence?
+How do you have access to this information? - Has the individual expressed a desire to cause physical harm, or threatened anyone with violence?
 Who?
 When?
-Can you remember what was said / expressed exactly? - Has the Individual shown a concerning interest in hate crimes, or extremists, or terrorism?
-Consider any extremist ideology, group or cause, as well as support for "school-shooters" or public-massacres, or murders of public figures. - Please describe any other concerns you may have that are not mentioned here.
+Can you remember what was said / expressed exactly? - Has the individual shown a concerning interest in hate crimes, or extremists, or terrorism?
+Consider any extremist ideology, group or cause, as well as support for "school-shooters" or public-massacres, or murders of public figures. - Please describe any other concerns you may have that are not mentioned here in the box below.